firebase/firebaseui-web/README.md

 #### `legacyFetchSignInWithEmail`

 The `legacyFetchSignInWithEmail` behavior augments OAuth `auth/account-exists-with-different-credential` flows by calling `fetchSignInMethodsForEmail(auth, email)` and storing the returned methods on the UI instance.
-In the packaged React and Angular screen components, this recovery state is rendered automatically via a default recovery UI on `SignInAuthScreen` and `OAuthScreen`.
+In the packaged React and Angular screen components, this recovery state is rendered automatically as a modal on `SignInAuthScreen` and `OAuthScreen`.

 The original pending credential is still preserved, so after the user signs in with the correct method, Firebase UI can continue the existing linking flow.